Bodyboard

 - Channels

-the water under your board, therefore increasing speed , it is also acting as
+- Gouged-out areas on the bottom that reduce drag and channel the water under your board, therefore increasing speed , they are also acting as "small skegs" improving control

 - Stringer

-the stiffness of the board.
+- It's a straight rod inserted into the bodyboard to maintain the stiffness of the board.
 Stringers do not stop a board from creasing.
-The purpose
+The purpose of a stringer is create stiffness and give more projection out of your turns and maneuvers.

 - Mesh

-- A wire-like plastic material inserted into the core of a bodyboard
+- A wire-like plastic material inserted into the core of a bodyboard to enhance projection and durability.

 - Template